EC-KitY/EC-KitY/docs/architecture/individual.md

 ## Vector
 Subclass of Individual, used for GP experiments.
-Representation is a list.
+The genotype is kept in the `vector` field.
 The type of the list is homogenous and defined by the concrete vector class:

 ### BitStringVector
 Binary vector.